arlenawu/austin-traffic/README.md

 [Link to interactive charts on Tableau Public](https://public.tableau.com/app/profile/arlenawu/viz/austintraffic/AustinTrafficIncidents2023?publish=yes)

-So far, three charts have been published.
+So far, four charts have been published.

 - Map of Traffic Incidents - Maps out the incidents recorded for 2023